-When we arrived in Zion, we knew from booking on Recreation.gov the site could fit a 40 foot rig.
+When we arrived in Zion, we knew from booking on Recreation.gov the site could fit a 40-foot rig.
 And we did fit.
-BUT it was tight once we added parking our jeep on the campsite.
+But it was tight once we added parking our jeep on the campsite.
 In fact, IF we had been driving anything larger than our Jeep, it would not have fit on the site with the RV.

 We did notice, there were other sites in the campground that would have been “better” sites in the sense of more room.
-But there was NO WAY for us know that by just looking at the Recreation.gov site to book.
-All you see when booking are loop numbers with site numbers and a very mediocre photo in some cases.
+But there was NO WAY for us to know that by just looking at the Recreation.gov site to book.
+All you see when booking a campground are loop numbers with site numbers and a very mediocre photo in some cases.

-In fact most of the time when you look at these types of websites to book camping you see a map of loops with numbers or letters.
+In fact, most of the time when you look at these types of websites to book camping you see a map of loops with numbers or letters.
 But it doesn’t always give you the best idea of what the site is like.
 Or if there will be a big cement casing RIGHT next to the site.

 National Forest Campgrounds